eseverett/image_processing/README.md

 # Image processing and management of X-ray diffraction images.

-Trying to create a C++ version of the file management and image processing done for the CXLS hitfinder.
+Creating a C/C++ version of the file management and image processing done for The CXLS ML Hitfinder.